 Accounting standards require that an entity eliminates intraentity activity and balances from consolidated financial statements in order to prevent overstatement for business with itself.
-However, DSCA cannot accurately identify most of its intragovernmental transactions because MILDEP systems do not track buyer and seller data needed to match related transactions.
+However, DSCA cannot accurately identify most of its intragovernmental transactions because Military Department's systems do not track buyer and seller data needed to match related transactions.
 In most cases, the buyer-side records are adjusted to agree with DoD seller-side balances and are then eliminated.
-The DoD is developing long-term system improvements that will include sufficient up front edits and controls to eliminate the need for reconciliations.
-The volume of intragovernmental transactions is so large that reconciliations cannot be accomplished effectively.
+The Department is implementing replacement systems and a standard financial information structure that will incorporate the necessary elements that will enable DoD to correctly report, reconcile, and eliminate intragovernmental balances.

-The U.S. Treasury's "Federal Intragovernmental Transactions Accounting Policy Guide" and U.S. Treasury Financial Manual, Part 2 Chapter 4700, "Agency Reporting Requirements for the Financial Report of the United States Government" provide guidance for reporting and reconciling intragovernmental balances.
+The U.S. Treasury's Federal Intragovernmental Transactions Accounting Policy Guide and U.S. Treasury Financial Manual, Part 2 Chapter 4700, Agency Reporting Requirements for the Financial Report of the United States Government provide guidance for reporting and reconciling intragovernmental balances.
 The FMS Trust Fund and the accounts for funds appropriated for security assistance are unable to fully reconcile intragovernmental transactions with all federal agencies; however, the FMS Trust Fund is able to reconcile balances pertaining to borrowing from the U.S. Treasury and the Federal Financing Bank, Federal Employees' Compensation Act (FECA) transactions with the Department of Labor, and benefit program transactions with the Office of Personnel Management.